Hawaiian Channel Swimming Association

 Established 1984

-CHANNEL CROSSING RULES
+HAWAIIAN CHANNEL SWIM CROSSING RULES

 HCSA reserves the right to intrepret prior swims in context of past rules in effect.
 These rules are subject to change without notice.
 Rules posted at hawaiianchannelswim.org are to be considered active and the most up to date rules furnished by HCSA.
 The revised 2024 certification form must be requested from: hichannelswim@gmail.com.